zooko/smalloc/README.md

     incur no additional cache-miss.
 (Thanks to Sam Smith from Shielded Labs for teaching me this.)

-    This optimization doesn't apply to allocations too small to hold a next-free-list-pointer, i.e. to allocations of size 1, 2, or 3 bytes.
-For those, `smalloc` can't store the next-pointer -- which is 4 bytes -- in the slot, and so has to store it in a separate location, and does incur one additional potential-cache-line miss in both `malloc()` and `free()`.
+    (This optimization doesn't apply to allocations too small to hold a next-free-list-pointer, i.e. to allocations of size 1, 2, or 3 bytes.
+For those, `smalloc` can't store the next-pointer -- which is 4 bytes -- in the slot, and so has to store it in a separate location, and does incur one additional potential-cache-line miss in both `malloc()` and `free()`.)

 	Counts of the potential-cache-line misses for the common cases:

-	* `malloc()`:
+	* To `malloc()` and then write into the resulting memory:
 	  * If the allocation size <= 32, then: + 1 to access the `threadnum`
 	  * + 1 to access the `flh` and `eac`
-	  * If the allocation size >= 4, then: + 1 to access the intrusive
-		  free list entry, in which case the user code accessing the resulting memory doesn't incur an additional cache-miss (as long as the user code accesses it before it falls out of cache)
-      * Else: + 1 to access the separate free list entry, and + 1 for
+	  * + 1 to access the intrusive free list entry
-          the user code to access the resulting memory
+      * no additional cache-miss for the user code to access the data

-	  Total of 2, 3, or 4 potential-cache-misses.
+	  Total of 2 or 3 potential-cache-misses.

-	* `free()`:
+	* To read from some memory and then `free()` it:
+  	  * + 1 for the user code to read from the memory
 	  * + 1 to access the `flh`
-	  * If the allocation size >= 4, then: + 1 to access the intrusive
+  	  * no additional cache-miss for `free()` to access the intrusive free list entry

-		  free list entry, in which the user code accessing the resulting memory doesn't incur an additional cache-miss (as long as the user code accesses it before it falls out of cache)
+	  Total of 2 potential-cache-misses.

+	* To `free()` some memory without first reading it:
+  	  * no cache-miss for user code since it doesn't read the memory
-      * Else: + 1 to access the separate free, and + 1 for the user
+	  * + 1 to access the `flh`
-          code to access the resulting memory
+  	  * + 1 to access the intrusive free list entry

-	  Total of 2 or 3 potential-cache-misses.
+	  Total of 2 potential-cache-misses.

 4. Be *consistently* efficient.

-    I want to avoid intermittent performance degradation, such as when your function takes little time to execute usually, but occasionally there is a latency spike when the same function takes much longer to execute.
+    I want to avoid intermittent performance degradation, such as when your function takes little time to execute usually, but occasionally there is a latency spike when the function takes much longer to execute.

     I also want to minimize the number of scenarios in which `smalloc`'s performance degrades due to the user code's behavior